 The Freelance Journalist of the Year will be chosen on the basis of journalistic excellence.
 Judging will be for a body of work (3 pieces) published or broadcast in any medium.
 The criteria used for judging will include:

 - Tangible public benefit

 Judges will take into regard the resources available and entrants should be explicit about their available resources in their statements.

 Conditions of entry

-Works must be submitted before the deadline of Thursday 26 April 2018, and have been produced between 27 April 2017 – 26 April 2018.
-The award is open to residents of both Australia and New Zealand.
+Works must be submitted before the deadline of Thursday 26 April 2019, and have been produced between 27 April 2018 – 26 April 2019.
+Entries are open to residents of both Australia and New Zealand.

 All entrants must certify that the entry is their original work.
 Apart from standard sub-editorial/production treatment, submissions must adhere to the MEAA Code of Ethics in their preparation; undertake to abide by this Code of Ethics; and have complied with all copyright requirements.

 If you have any further questions, please contact either:

 - Lauren Dixon: email@example.com or (02) 9158 3820

 - Gemma Courtney: firstname.lastname@example.org or (02) 9158 3822